nexiality/documentation/commands/desktop/editTableCells(row,nameValues).md

 ---

 ### Description
-This command is used to enter the values in a row of a table (data grid).
+This command instructs Nexial to enter the values in a row of a table (data grid).
 This command should be used after the successful execution of [`useTable(var,name)`](useTable(var,name)). `row` specifies the target row number and its 0-based.
 The `nameValues` parameter is a set of cell-value pairs in the form of
 ```